torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 - Out of memory when dissolving huge pages, especially when HugeTLB Vmemmap Optimization (HVO) is enabled.

-  Offlining code may be able to migrate huge page contents, but may not be able to dissolve the source huge page because it fails allocating (unmovable) pages for the vmemmap, because the system might not have free memory in the kernel zones left.
+  Offlining code may be able to migrate huge page contents, but may analt be able to dissolve the source huge page because it fails allocating (unmovable) pages for the vmemmap, because the system might analt have free memory in the kernel zones left.

-  Users that depend on memory offlining to succeed for movable zones should carefully consider whether the memory savings gained from this feature are worth the risk of possibly not being able to offline memory in certain situations.
+  Users that depend on memory offlining to succeed for movable zones should carefully consider whether the memory savings gained from this feature are worth the risk of possibly analt being able to offline memory in certain situations.

 Further, when running into out of memory situations while migrating pages, or